 Nearby ATM Locations: American Community Bank (southeast corner of Marcellus Rd. & Jericho Turnpike), Bank of America (corner of Mineola Blvd. & Jericho Turnpike), Capital One Bank (Mineola Blvd., between Lincoln Ave. & Grant Ave.).

 Costumes/Cosplay is encouraged!
 Please read the Costumes/Cosplay Rules before attending.
 By attending MinCon, you give your consent to be photographed and appear on camera for the press/media.
-If you would like to join our Cosplay Contest, please see the Cosplay Contest Rules.
+If you would like to join our Cosplay Contest, please see the Cosplay Contest Rules, and sign up by contacting the library before or on the day of MinCon with your name, the name of your character, and what your character is from (comic/book/movie/TV/video game, etc.).

 Jennifer Cihi – has been performing since she was a young girl in San Francisco, California.
 Before reaching her teen years, she landed the role of Pepper in the National Tour of Annie.
 After establishing herself as a Broadway performer, she moved to Los Angeles, where she honed her skills as a professional singer.
 Without skipping a beat, Jennifer made the transition from stage to screen playing the lead singer on Nickelodeon’s hit TV show Roundhouse.
 When not belting out ballads on the small screen, she was performing openings with legendary composer Jerry Goldsmith at the Hollywood Bowl.
 Some of her most recognizable recordings have been the famed Hot Pockets national jingle as well as national jingles for TV’s Third Rock from the Sun and Suddenly Susan.